“It is a capital mistake to theorize before one has data.”– Arthur Conan Doyle

 Due to all of these problems, dashboards were developed.
 They help businesses answer the question “How can we use all the data we have about our company and our customers in order to make better informed, data-driven decisions that lead to more revenue and profits?”

-Behind the scenes, dashboards integrate all of the information you need from all of the different data sources your company has.
+Behind the scenes, with the help of a dashboard builder, you can integrate all of the information you need from all of the different data sources your company has.
 However, what you (the end user) see are simple tables, charts, and graphs – all in real time.

-Now that you have at least a basic understanding of what they are and how they can benefit your company, let’s dig deeper into some of their uses.
+Now that you have at least a basic understanding of what is a data dashboard and how it can benefit your company, let’s dig deeper into some of their uses.

 One of the biggest advantages data dashboards have over more traditional spreadsheets is that they are almost infinitely customizable and flexible.
 This makes sense operationally, as the same data is used in very different ways by different people in your company.

 For example, let’s say you have all of your sales data from the past quarter in a spreadsheet.
 While you can dig through the spreadsheet for details, you have to look at all the information at once.
 This can affect your ability to focus.
-But using a dashboard, you could easily have one layout optimized for a specific sales representative, showing their:
+But using an effective sales report created with a dashboard, you could easily have one layout optimized for a specific sales representative, showing their:

 - Deal closing rates